Skip to Content

 224. Spatial Design

 Some courses may have limitations on numbers and some have prerequisites, i.e. courses that must be passed prior to study at the next level.
-Thus you could be required to complete a 100-level course in addition to the courses that will count towards the diploma.
-Depending upon your previous study or experience, you may be granted an exemption from prerequisite courses on application to the relevant Programme Leader.
-If you are planning to use the Graduate Diploma as preparation for postgraduate study in design, you should consult design staff before you enrol.
+Depending upon your previous study or experience, you may be granted an exemption from prerequisite courses on application.
+If you are planning to use the Graduate Diploma as preparation for postgraduate study in design you should consult an Academic Adviser.

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas and Graduate Certificates